Smartling/ios-lqa-sdk/README.md

 # Modes

-## OTA serving
+## Mobile Delivery Network (OTA serving)

+Read more about the [Mobile Delivery Network](http://help.smartling.com/knowledge-base/articles/mobile-delivery-network/)

-In OTA serving mode, published strings are served to end users in their language and displayed in the app.
+In OTA serving mode, translated strings can be updated after the user has installed the app.

 To build the app in OTA serving mode: